Specialised tool · AI generative fill

 Download the generative fill

-Where SDXL generative fill outperforms
+Where AI generative fill outperforms

 Large objects across the frame